gislab-npo/gislab-doc/docs/general/commands.rst

 ``shutdown -h now``
    brings the system down; instructs the hardware to stop all CPU functions immediately

-``tmux kill-session``
-   destroyes the given session, closing any windows linked to it and no other sessions, and detaching all clients attached to it; if ``-a`` is given, all sessions but the specified one is killed

 ``vagrant destroy``
    stops the running Vagrant machine and destroys all resources that were